-A basic megohmmeter hook-up schematic is shown in Fig. 1 (above).
-The megohmmeter is similar to a multimeter, when the latter is in its ohmmeter function.
+The megohmmeter.
+A basic megohmmeter hook-up schematic is shown in Fig. 1 (below).
+The megohmmeter is similar to a multimeter when the latter is in its ohmmeter function.
 There are differences, however.

 Second, the range of a megohmmeter is in megohms, as its name implies, instead of ohms as in a multimeter.

 Third, a megohmmeter has a relatively high internal resistance, making the instrument less hazardous to use in spite of the higher voltages.

 Testing connections.
 A megohmmeter usually is equipped with three terminals.
 The "LINE" (or "L") terminal is the so-called "hot" terminal and is connected to the conductor whose insulation resistance you are measuring.
 Remember: These tests are performed with the circuit de-energized.

 The "EARTH" (or "E") terminal is connected to the other side of the insulation, the ground conductor.

 The "GUARD" (or "G") terminal provides a return circuit that bypasses the meter.
 For example, if you are measuring a circuit having a current that you do not want to include, you connect that part of the circuit to the "GUARD" terminal.Figs.
 2, 3, and 4 show connections for testing three common types of equipment.Fig.
 2 shows a connection for testing a transformer bushing, without measuring the surface leakage.
 Only the current through the insulation is measured since any surface current will be returned on the "GUARD" lead.

 |Check out this additional video asset from our team:|

 EC&M Tech Talk - Episode 2: The Ins and Outs of Insulation Resistance Testing

 Various insulation tests